STEM Education and Evaluation

 The Summer Institutes on Scientific Teaching provide intensive training in undergraduate instruction for STEM faculty and future faculty at colleges and universities throughout the United States.

-The goal of the Yale Scientific Teaching Course is to improve undergraduate science education by training Yale graduate students and postdocs to bring the spirit and rigor of research into the undergraduate classroom.
+The goal of the Yale Scientific Teaching Course is to improve undergraduate STEM education by training Yale graduate students and postdocs to apply the spirit and rigor of research to their teaching.

 The STEM Evaluation Program is a field leader in systems-based evaluation of STEM education initiatives.
 We aim to contribute to the national dialogue on evidence-based education by contributing to large-scale grant-funded evaluation initiatives.
 Our team embraces interdisciplinary, collaborative, and systems-based approaches to evaluation.

 A selection of resources for STEM instructors, including recommended publications, books and links.